Table of Contents

 So Grillage foundation is one such special foundation that is used where the load of the structure is excessive and the bearing capacity of the soil is poor and a deep foundation is not possible.

 It has one tier or more tiers of I-section steel beams.

-Top tiers consist of fewer numbers but large steel sections while lower tier consists of larger numbers but smaller size steel sections.
+The top tiers consist of fewer numbers but large steel sections while the lower tier consists of larger numbers but smaller size steel sections.

-Through the baseplate; column load is transferred to the top tier.
+Through the baseplate; the column load is transferred to the top tier.